PelcTomas9/PelcTomas9/README.md

-- 👋 Hi, I’m student from Czech, who like programing
+- 👋 Hi, I’m student from Czech, who like programming
 - 🌱 I’m currently learning more about Python and C#
 - 🖥️ I mostly use Javascript and Java
 - 📫 You can reach me: